Any content can be used in the <vaadin-form-item> element. For instance,

 Height of the gap between the form item elements | 1em |

-Note: When not using <vaadin-form-item>
+Note: When not using <vaadin-form-item>, vertical

 gaps between the form rows should be added manually.
 For example, use CSS to add

-vertical margin for the <vaadin-text-field>
+vertical margin for the <vaadin-text-field> child elements:

-elements have built-in vertical spacing.
+<paper-input> elements have built-in vertical spacing.
 Adding margins

 with CSS is unnecessary.